scanoss/actions-scan/README.md

 1. Copyleft: This policy checks if any component or code snippet is associated with a copyleft license.
 If such a license is detected, the pull request (PR) is rejected.
 The default list of Copyleft licenses is defined in the following [file](https://github.com/scanoss/gha-code-scan/blob/main/src/utils/license.utils.ts).

-2. Undeclared: This policy compares the components detected in the repository against those declared in an sbom.json file (customizable through the sbom.filepath parameter).
+2. Undeclared: This policy compares the components detected in the repository against those declared in scanoss.json file (customizable through the settingsFilepath parameter).
 If there are undeclared components, the PR is rejected.

 In this scenario, a classic policy is executed that will fail if copyleft licenses are found within the results: